dohmatob/mydotemacs/README.md

 =======================
 To install all other dependencies, simply run apt-get from the command-line as follows:

+  $ apt-get remove emacs24

-  apt-get install emacs-goodies-el pylint pep8 exuberant-ctags
+  $ apt-get install emacs24 emacs-goodies-el pylint pep8 exuberant-ctags

+For best results, I recommend using emacs23, and not emacs24 (uninstalled as above, if present!).
 Installing mydotemacs
 =====================
 - Copy .emacs file to your home directory (~);